3bdo-mo7amed-999/3bdo-mo7amed-999/README.md

 <h1 align="center">Hi there 👋, I'm Abdelrahman Mohamed ❤️</h1>

-< I am a software engineer specializing in website development and design, including (front-end and back-end development), I have over 4 years of professional experience in this field and hold a Bachelor's degree in Computer Science and Information Systems. /> <br>
+I am a software engineer specializing in full-stack web development and design, including front-end and back-end development and design.
+I have strong professional experience in this field and hold a bachelor's degree in computer science and information systems.
-{When ideas turn into code}
+{When ideas turn into software}

 <h2>My Tools:</h2>